rafalkociatkiewicz/cra-ssr-react18/README.md

-# Getting Started with Create React App
+# Simple SSR using CRA and React 18

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an attempt of creating SSR in React 18 using CRA.

 ## Available Scripts